rcties/PrinterPlusCOMM/README.md

 ## Advanced usage

+	//This examples requires this imports
+		import es.rcti.printerplus.printcom.models.PrintTool;
+		import es.rcti.printerplus.printcom.models.StructReport;

-	You need and instance of StructReport
+	You need an instance of StructReport

 		//java code
 		StructReport msr = new StructReport();

 ### How to PRINT TEXT

-		//This examples requires this imports
-		import es.rcti.printerplus.printcom.models.PrintTool;
-		import es.rcti.printerplus.printcom.models.StructReport;

 		//To align the text you can use one of this three
 		//ALIGNMENT_CENTER, ALIGNMENT_LEFT or ALIGNMENT_RIGHT